AminSBH/manusOptitrackSphereFitting/README.md

 However, the pivot point still needs to be calibrated.
 By positionally locking the to be calibrated object, and simply rotating it, the real pivot position can be found.
 With every rotation the object makes, the global position sent by optitrack can be saved.
 Finding the center of these global position will give the actual pivot point.
 A visualisation of this method can be found below.
 ![plot](cal_rotation.png)

 Finding the center can be done through sphere fitting.
 A virtual sphere is made with all these global positions.
 In the current case, the exact solution is used as described in https://arxiv.org/abs/1506.02776.
 Now, having found the real pivot position, it is assigned to the child gameobject.
+This method assumes that the rotation of the glove is already calibrated.
 ## Code
 In the Calibration.cs file the code for the calibration procedure can be found.
 The following is called when the participant starts this calibration procedure.
 It calls the coroutine which handles the entire process.